codesanook/codesanook-examples/codesanook-examples-lerna/README.md

 ## Uninstall a package
 This package is useful when you have mismatch module.
-You can uninstall that module and add it again.
-$ npx lerna exec -- npm uninstall package-name
+You can uninstall that module and add it again. npx lerna exec -- npm uninstall package-name e.g. npx lerna exec -- npm uninstall node-sass